-Use LDAP to restrict access to Window Authentication - NTLMv2 sessions
+Use LDAP to restrict access to NTLMv2 sessions

-To configure Windows Authentication - NTLMv2 with LDAP authorization, first enter the LDAP settings and then the authentication settings for Single Sign-on through Windows.
+To configure Windows Authentication - NTLMv2 with LDAP authorization, first enter the LDAP settings and then the authentication settings.

-- 1 Enter the LDAP Server information: - Server type and Security options - Server name and Server port or DNS domain and Server port - Username - Password. - 2 Enter the Directory search base, and choose Logical groups or Folders. - 3 Enter the Domain used to authenticate end users. - 4 If desired, click Password expiration to set a reminder. - 5 Continue with the Single Sign-on through Windows Authentication Configuration.
-Enter the required settings: - 5a NetBIOS hostname of domain controller
+- 1 Enter the LDAP Server information: - Server type and Security options - Server name and Server port or DNS domain and Server port - Username - Password - 2.
+Enter the Directory search base, and choose Logical groups or Folders. - 3.
+Enter the Domain used to authenticate end users. - 4.
+If desired, click Password expiration to set a reminder. - 5.
+Continue with the Single Sign-on through Windows Authentication Configuration.
+Enter the required settings: - a.
+NetBIOS hostname of domain controller